bens4lsu/theskinny-publish/Content/blog2/animal-intuition.md

 "My aunt is having a baby shower for my unmarried niece.
 I don't approve of her out of wedlock child rearing.
 Should I go?"

 "Go to the shower.
-But to make a point, kick her mother in the knew as hard as you can.
+But to make a point, kick her mother in the knee as hard as you can.
 Then, deuce in the top chamber of the toilet so it refills with poo poo water every time they flush.
 After that, you won't have to worry about them inviting your judgmental ass to parties in the future anyway.
 And oh yeah, eat all of the cake before anyone else has a chance to get any."

 Mmmmm.
 I sure could go for some cake.